Pisatel2042/Pisatel2042/README.md

 - 👋 Hi, I’m Vasya
-- 👀 I’m interested in life and family
+- 👀 I’m interested in C# ASP.Net Telegram bot, SQL,  Kotlin
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 -You can contact me at Telegram @KavabaNgaA77
+- 📫 -You can contact me at Telegram @KavabaNgaA777
-Базар как вода и то и то нужно фильтроват иначе почкам конец
+- if(null == anal )
+-     return Govno iz Ass;